arestivo/slides/markdown/entityrelationship.md

 # Entity-Type

 * The schema of a set of entities that share the same structure.
-* Carachterized by the entity’s name and it’s attributes.
+* Characterized by the entity’s name and it’s attributes.

 .box_example[
 Employee (name, address, city)